azumakuniyuki/Haineko/README.md

 ### HAINEKO_DEBUG

 Haineko runs on debug(development) mode when this variable is set. -d, --devel,and --debug option of bin/hainekoctl turns on debug mode.
+When Haineko is running on developement mode, you can send email data using GET method.

 SAMPLE CODE IN EACH LANGUAGE
 ----------------------------